 How to Stop Harassing Phone Calls from Bread Financial!

 Are you receiving harassing phone calls from Bread Financial?
-Have you recently fell behind in making your payments and Bread Financial continues to call you, day after day looking for a payment?
+Have you recently fell behind in making your payments and Bread Financials continues to call you, day after day looking for a payment?
 Are you stressed out and wondering how you can get the calls to stop?
-At Consumer Rights Law Firm, we help consumers put an end to the harassing phone calls from Bread Financial.
+At Consumer Rights Law Firm, we help consumers put an end to the harassing phone calls from Comenity Bread Financial.
 We understand how stressful this can be.
-Bread Financial harassment could be a violation of the Telephone Consumer Protection Act (TCPA) as well as the Fair Debt Collections Protection Act (FDCPA).
+Bread Financials harassment could be a violation of the Telephone Consumer Protection Act (TCPA) as well as the Fair Debt Collections Protection Act (FDCPA).

 If you have taken a loan from your original lender and are unable to pay it back, creditors are within their rights to initiate action for debt recovery.
 However, there are certain guidelines and certain practices that debt collectors are prohibited from engaging in.
 If the original lenders break the law, you may be entitled to statutory damages.
+Be aware that attempting to access the website using a VPN or TOR IP address may result in being blocked by security filters.

-Is Bread Financial charging you late fees?
+💵Is Bread Financial charging you late fees

 Have you ever paid your bill over the phone with a live agent and were still charged a late fee when you were on time?
 If you feel as though Bread Financial is charging you late fees and you should not be held responsible, then call us now at (877)700-5790.

-Are they calling you many times per day?
 If you are frustrated, then call and speak to one of our intake specialists.

-Are you having issues with settling disputes with Bread Financial?
 If any of these issues are happening, feel free to contact our office now.

-Who is Bread Financial?
+🔍Who is Bread Financial

-According to the Better Business Bureau Bread | Better Business Bureau® Profile (bbb.org) Comenity Capital Bank, a wholly owned subsidiary of Bread Financial Payments, Inc., provides branded private-label, co-branded credit cards, and proprietary credit cards to consumers of various retail establishments, buy now/pay later installment payments, debt consolidation, and savings accounts and certificates of deposit products and services.
+According to the Better Business Bureau Bread Comenity Capital Bank, a wholly owned subsidiary of Bread Financials Payments, Inc., provides branded private-label, co-branded credit cards, and proprietary credit cards to consumers of various retail establishments, buy now/pay later installment payments, debt consolidation, and savings accounts and certificates of deposit products and services.

 There have been 2,361 complaints closed out in the last 3 years.
 There have been 1,009 complaints closed out in the last 12 months.

-What constitutes Bread Financial harassment?
+⚖️What constitutes Bread Financial Harassment

 If your creditors’ calls are stressing you out and causing distress and trauma, then you are facing harassment.
 There are also specific actions that are not allowed and if the creditor is indulging in them, it constitutes harassment.
 This behavior includes: